• Skip to main content

 Mark Kotsay’s 5 Rules of Youth Baseball

-1. First and foremost, baseball is the most difficult game to play in the world.
+1. First and foremost, baseball is the most difficult game in the world.
 The best Major League players fail 70% of the time and are in the Hall of Fame.
-Understand that in life if you fail at anything 70% of the time, you are not very good, but in baseball, you’re one of the best.
+Understand that in life, if you fail at anything 70% of the time, you are not very good, but in baseball, you’re one of the best.

 1. Positive reinforcement is better than negative.
-In a game of failure, the last thing a child needs is more negative feedback and especially from the people who love them the most.
+In a game of failure, the last thing a child needs is more negative feedback, especially from the people who love them the most.

 1. While the game is playing, avoid telling kids what to do and how to do it.
-Development happens when children are allowed to make mistakes and the coach or yourself, after the game, can explain to them what they did wrong and how to correct it.
+Development happens when children are allowed to make mistakes, and the coach or you can explain to them what they did wrong and how to correct it after the game.

-1. Two of the things we can control in baseball as coaches are a team’s attitude and effort.
+1. Two things we can control in baseball as coaches are a team’s attitude and effort.

 1. LET THEM HAVE FUN!